Joan Israel: Activism

 She was a founding member of the Detroit chapter of the National Organization for Women (NOW).
-While serving as the first vice president of Michigan's chapter, Israel organized and chaired the child care committee for the national organization between 1968 to 1970, when she was appointed by the Detroit Common Council to lead its new committee focusing on local child care needs.
+While serving as the first vice president of Michigan's chapter, Israel organized and chaired the child care committee for the national organization between 1968 and 1970, when she was appointed by the Detroit Common Council to lead its new committee focusing on local child care needs.
 The report created by this committee led to the formation of the Wayne County Child Care Council, the first body to include both the city and county in planning for child care.
 Israel planned multiple child care conferences through her position with NOW, as well as researching and distributing a brochure on the topic and presenting the issue to newspapers.
 She surveyed companies on child care needs, visited centers in Europe and discussed universal child care with companies including Blue Cross Blue Shield.
 She also drafted and successfully helped to pass legislation to improve child care in Michigan.
 Following her resignation from the NOW committee, the organization lost its interest in the topic.

 Israel served two terms as president of the Michigan chapter of NOW, succeeding Patricia Hill Burnett, between 1970 and 1974.
 During this time, she challenged the licences of a number of local television stations.
 She developed a three-day conference focused on aging which was presented in 1973 and she led a series of workshops on menopause at a time when it was rarely discussed.
 She was honored in 1974 with the Feminist of the Year Award from the Michigan chapter of NOW on Women's Equality Day.
-She also served as a member of the national board between 1976 to 1977 and chaired workships for the national conference held in April 1977 in Detroit.
+She also served as a member of the national board between 1976 and 1977 and chaired workshops for the national conference held in April 1977 in Detroit.

 She was a member of the women's advisory committee for the Detroit Human Relations Commission between 1970 and 1973, when she was approached to lead the women's advisory committee for WXYZ-TV.
 She was the author of Surviving the Change: A Practical Guide to Menopause which was published in 1980 by Cinnibar Publications and the co-editor of Looking Ahead: A Woman's Guide to the Problems and Joys of Growing Older which was published in 1977 by Prentice Hall.
 She produced the short films 'Women Alone', about a Black single mother on Aid to Families with Dependent Children, and 'To Life', about three people coming to terms with aging.